rostislav-nikitin/coasyncpp/README.md

 Unknown error.
 ```

-In the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` the types of the error that can happens via coroutine call.
-In the successfull case the resulting value will be wrapped into the `std::expected` value member.
-But if some uncatched exeception will be thrown then error member of std::excpected will store the `std::variant<E1, E2, ...>` with `En` error stored.
-In case error does not inherited from the std::exception happend it will be transformed into the `async_error`.
+In the variant implementation coroutine result type is an `async<T, E1, E2, ...>` where the type of the `task.result()` is a `std::expected<T, std::variant<E1, E2, ...>>`. `E1, E2, ...` are the types of errors that can happen via coroutine call.
+In the successful case, the resulting value will be wrapped into the `std::expected` value member.
+But if some uncaught exception is thrown, then the error member of std::excpected will store the `std::variant<E1, E2, ...>` with `En` error.
+In case an error is not inherited from the std::exception happens it will be transformed into the `async_error`.